Edit Blog Post

 Published: August 5th 2019

-fantastic place.
+place.
 Secondly, we are now starting to get ever more fearful that the owners of Starry Sky Charming House will discover what we’ve said about them in our blog, and that we’ll come back here one afternoon to find that they’ve evicted us and sold off our belongings, for cash of course; they like dealing in cash.
-We’ve seen signs on the beach opposite here saying that you’re not allowed to use the sun lounges at night, so we’ll probably have to sleep on the sand.
+We’ve seen signs on the beach opposite here saying that you’re not allowed to use the sunlounges at night, so if we get evicted we’ll probably have to sleep on the sand.
 At least then we’ll have something to thank Starry Sky Charming House for.
 They didn’t supply us with beach towels of course, so we went out and bought our own a couple of days ago.
 We bought the cheapest ones we could knowing that we’d never use them as beach towels again, so they’re as big as beach towels but with the thickness of tea towels.
-I told Issy we could cut them up and use them to dry the dishes when we get home, but now they might come in handy to sleep on at night on the beach.
+I told Issy we could cut them up and use them to dry the dishes when we get home, but now they might come in handy to sleep on at night on the beach after we get evicted.

 It’s been ten long days since Issy had her last fill of Japanese food in Amsterdam.
-She’s spotted a Japanese restaurant only a five minute walk from here so there’s little doubt where we’ll be eating tonight.
+She’s spotted a Japanese restaurant only a five minute walk from our apartment so there’s little doubt where we’ll be eating tonight.

 Tot: 0.042s; Tpl: 0.018s; cc: 12; qc: 33; dbt: 0.0095s; 1; m:saturn w:www (18.104.22.168); sld: 1;

 ; mem: 1.4mb